July 1, 2025

 We select stories after conversations with your leaders or representatives, choosing texts that surface themes relevant to your goals and context.
 We have worked with hundreds of stories that have raised eye-opening conversations for teams.

-Will this work for fully remote?
+Will this work for fully remote teams?

 Yes.
 We design sessions for Zoom or in-person formats, and we find both to be effective.
 Hybrid groups (some in person and some virtual) are not recommended.